vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 1. The party LP has `LP_bond_bal` committed to market `id_xxx`.
 1. The other party has a `USD` general account balance equal to `other_gen_bal + other_margin_bal`.

-### Test case 3: Governance proposals are maintained across resets.
-Votes are not.
+### Test case 3: Governance proposals are maintained across resets, votes are not

 #### Test case 3.1: Market is proposed, accepted, restored (<a name="0073-LIMN-009" href="#0073-LIMN-009">0073-LIMN-009</a>)